The Ranch is home to the most contented cows in the world

 We raise our beef naturally, on grass (not corn), without antibiotics, hormones, or grain.

 A lot of people ask us why, at our age, we are in ranching at all, and then, why we are taking on the extra hassle of raising and selling grass-fed beef.
 The answer is that we love it!
-We love raising the animals, being involved in the birthing process, helping our neighbors with their round-ups, and being part of the natural and organic food movement.
+We love raising the animals, being involved in the birthing process, helping our neighbors with their round-ups, and being part of the natural food movement.
 It feels good to be part of something that will make the world a better place.

 One of the reasons people first started buying our grass-fed beef was because they loved the way we took care of our ranch, and they appreciated the gentle and humane way we raised our animals.
 We believe we are caretakers of the land in this small part of the planet, and that as we are here for only short time, we should do our best to take care of it.

 For the good of the land, we have fenced our cattle out of our creeks, and planted native trees there to provide habitat for wildlife and prevent soil-loss.
 Chileno Creek flows through our property into Walker Creek, which flows into Tomales Bay, one of the most pristine bays on the West Coast.
 With our efforts, salmon will return to spawn in Chileno Creek, as Steelhead do now.
 Neo-tropical songbirds flourish in our stream-side willows, when only five years ago our creeks were bare and devoid of vegetation.
 Our neighbors have recently fenced off their creeks, creating several miles of protected habitat on private land.

 Additionally, we practice rotational grazing, ensuring that our grasslands remain productive for our ranch operation, and also that the native wildflowers thrive without the competition of introduced grasses that shade out native plants.
 Cows keep introduced grasses low so that the smaller, shorted native perennials can get the sunlight they need.